 Nova Scotia’s Eastern Shore is home to a rainforest and an archipelago of 100 wild barrier islands which are now a part of a substantive, pristine Nature Trust legacy project.

-Barrier islands are offshore islands which shelter a mainland’s otherwise exposed shore.
+Barrier islands are offshore islands that shelter a mainland’s otherwise exposed shore.

 I first heard about these islands during a trip with Coastal Adventures, while kayaking one gloriously sunny afternoon.